tamarakaufler/wardrobe_manager_api/README.md

 LIMITATIONS

-1) No fuzzy search
-2) No unit tests
+1) No unit tests
-3) Limited documentation
+2) Limited documentation

 IMPROVEMENTS

-1) Add fuzzy search
-2) Add crUD functionality (update/delete)
+1) Add crUD functionality (update/delete)
-3) When creating new entities, use find and create separately rather than find_or_create and output only created entities
+2) When creating new entities, use find and create separately rather than find_or_create and output only created entities
-4) Write unit tests
+3) Write unit tests
-5) Add authentication/authorization
+4) Add authentication/authorization
-6) Add caching to improve performace
+5) Add caching to improve performace
-7) Add more POD
+6) Add more POD
-8) Add versioning
+7) Add versioning
-9) Could have used Try::Tiny
+8) Could have used Try::Tiny